gardiens/MVA_24_25/README.md

 If specific dependencies are required for projects or scripts in this repository, please refer to the respective course or project directory for installation instructions.

 ## Contributions
 Contributions to this repository are welcome.
-If you have materials or resources to add: